 o Long-lasting soil amendment: Biochar has a slow decomposition rate, allowing its benefits to persist in the soil over an extended period.
 This reduces the need for frequent reapplication and provides a long-term solution for soil improvement.

-Biochar in Sandy vs. Clayey Soils
+Biochar in Sandy vs. Clay Soils

-o When biochar is added to clay, it makes the soil less dense, and it increases hydraulic conductivity (the higher the hydraulic conductivity, the more easily water can move through soil).
+o When biochar is added to clay, it makes the soil less dense, and increases hydraulic conductivity (the higher the hydraulic conductivity, the more easily water can move through soil).

 o Adding biochar to sand also makes it less dense, but researchers have found that biochar-amended sand holds water longer.